Image Assembly#

 Save assembled files#

-The currently supported file extensions are .tiff, .bin, and .hdf5.
+The currently supported file extensions are .tiff, .bin, .zarr, and .h5.

 mbo.imwrite(